nsrau/azure-docs.it-it/articles/storsimple/storsimple-disaster-recovery-using-azure-site-recovery.md

 <properties
-   pageTitle="Automatizzare il ripristino di emergenza per le condivisioni file in StorSimple usando Azure Site Recovery| Microsoft Azure" description="Descrive i passaggi e le procedure per la creazione di una soluzione di ripristino di emergenza per le condivisioni file nell'archiviazione StorSimple." services="storsimple" documentationCenter="NA" authors="vidarmsft"
+   pageTitle="Automate DR for file shares on StorSimple using Azure Site Recovery| Microsoft Azure" description="Describes the steps and best practices for creating a disaster recovery solution for file shares hosted on StorSimple storage." services="storsimple" documentationCenter="NA" authors="vidarmsft"